 Clark claims ILT’s and glue boards are fine, but they’re reactionary devices after flies have already gained access.
 A more proactive approach is using air curtains, which are mounted above a door opening to discharge a high velocity, invisible air-stream barrier that stops flying insects before they gain entry.
 Clark likes to combine ILT’s from Gardner Mfg., Horicon, Wis., and air curtains from Berner International, New Castle, Pa., for the ultimate in fly prevention and extermination.

 Case in point is one warehouse that was infested with thousands of flies.
 Fecal matter littered interior table and floor surfaces.
 Forty ILT’s and an arsenal of electocuters were killing flies, but were overwhelmed by the steady supply from unobstructed pedestrian doors.
-Clark sold three Berner air curtains–one 42-inch K-Zone that protected a doorway to an outdoor dining area and two 36-inch K-Zones that protected the warehouse’s double glass door employee entry.
-The air curtains, which are tested and certified by the National Sanitation Foundation (NSF), reduced fly infiltration to less than .01-percent and allowed Clark to reduce the ILT’s from 40 to four for any stragglers.
+Clark sold three Berner air curtains–one 42-inch K-Zone (now known as the Sanitation Certified Low Profile 7) that protected a doorway to an outdoor dining area and two 36-inch K-Zones that protected the warehouse’s double glass door employee entry.
+The air curtains, which are tested and certified by the National Sanitation Foundation (NSF), reduced fly infiltration to less than .01% and allowed Clark to reduce the ILT’s from forty to four for any stragglers.

-Clark, whose customer base is 60 percent wholesale and 40 percent retail has a long list of notable clients using air curtains to enhance sanitation and prevent fly infiltration including, Fresh Start Bakeries, dog food manufacturer, Kal Kan, World Bank, Washington, D.C., other clients.
+Clark, whose customer base is 60% wholesale and 40% retail has a long list of notable clients using air curtains to enhance sanitation and prevent fly infiltration including, Fresh Start Bakeries, dog food manufacturer, Kal Kan, World Bank, Washington, D.C., other clients.

 The California Health and Safety Code mandates air curtains on backdoors and receiving doors of all food service establishments, but Clark takes it a step further by recommending air curtains on front entrances and drive-thru windows, the latter which now constitutes over 50 percent of the quick-serve restaurant business, according to the National Restaurant Association (NRA).

-Clark recalls a taco restaurant located near an animal stockyards area where flies literally swarmed outside the restaurant and gained indoor access through the drive- through window.
-A Drive-Thru Unit (DTU) designed specifically for drive-thru windows by Berner, helped eliminate fly ingress and reduce conditioned air from escaping out the window.
+Clark recalls a taco restaurant located near an animal stockyards area where flies literally swarmed outside the restaurant and gained indoor access through the drive-through window.
+A Drive-Thru Unit (DTU) designed specifically for drive-thru windows by Berner, helped eliminate fly infiltration and reduce conditioned air from escaping out the window.